ketanohal/ketanohal/README.md

 ---

 # 🏆 **Ketan Ohal: Full Stack Devloper**
 Welcome to my digital workspace!
-As one of the top **Software Developers** globally, I specialize in crafting scalable, innovative, and future-proof technologies.
+As a **Software Developers** , I specialize in crafting scalable, innovative, and future-proof technologies.
 I bring over a decade of expertise in **full-stack development**, **cloud engineering**, and **AI-powered solutions**, creating lasting impacts across industries.

 ---